n1ghtf4l1/475-675-Intro-to-ML-Final-Project/README.md

 5. Quantification:
 - extract_feature.py: Calculated motility features from the 3D trajectory and save as motility_features.csv file
 - results.py: Reconstructs the 3D trajectory and learn latent features.
 Also generates graphs to show the figures created in powerpoint.

+for running the code, path should be changed so that it fits to users' path.